koodimonsteri/docbot/README.md

 # Document chatbot & Python programming bot

 # DocBot
 Chat app to chat with OpenAI llm model.
-Upload new pdf file or browse existing and then ask questions about it.
+Upload pdf file or use existing and ask questions about it.

 # CodeBot
 Write python code and enhance / add logging / find bugs